paypal/dione/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 # Dione
-Dione - an indexing Library for data on HDFS.
+Dione - an indexing Library for data on HDFS and Spark.

 The main offering is APIs for building an index for data on HDFS and querying the index in both:
-- _Random Access Fetches_ - `get(key)` with near-realtime latency (in Hadoop terms), and low throughput.
-- _Batch Processing of Specific Rows_ - using Spark as a distributed processing engine, retrive subset of the data (0.1% to 100% of key space) much faster than Spark/Hive joins.
+- _Multi-row load_ - using Spark as a distributed processing engine, load a subset of the data (0.1% to 100% of key space) much faster than Spark/Hive joins.
+- _Single-row Fetch_ - `get(key)` with seconds latency, and low throughput.

+This way we can reuse HDFS data, that is primarily used for batch processing, for more ad-hoc access use-cases.

+There are three main building blocks:
+- `HdfsIndexer` - a library for indexing HDFS data and loading back the data given the index metadata.
+- `AvroBtreeFile` - an Avro based file format for storing rows in a file in a B-Tree order for fast search.
+- `IndexManager` - a high-level API for index management using Spark.

+For deeper overview please see our [Dione documentation](docs/detailed_doc.md).

 ## Main Features
 - Data and index are available for batch processing.